-Bible & Theology Corequisites (3 credits) Required for students who have not completed 9 or more undergraduate or 6 or more graduate credits in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
-Students may meet this requirement prior to entering the Secondary Education program or concurrently while completing the coursework.
-The course needed to fulfill this requirement is: 3
+Required for students who have not completed 3 or more credits (undergraduate or graduate) in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
+Students may meet this requirement prior to entering the MAT program or concurrently while completing the coursework.
+The course needed to fulfill this requirement is:

-BIBL 5107 Ministry of the Master (3)

 Secondary Core Curriculum:

 EDUC 5213 Introduction to Education II 3

 SCED 5023 Topics & Trends in Secondary Education 3

 EDUC 5225 Diversity & Special Education 3

 SCED 5012 Introduction to Secondary Education 3

 SCED 5014 Reading in the Content Area 3

 EDUC 5022 Teaching in the Christian School 3

 EDUC 5203 Classroom Management 3

+FLED 5231 Observation Practicum .5

 SCED 5200 Student Teaching: Secondary Education 6

-Elective (3 credits) -choose one: 3
+Elective (3 credits)-choose one: 3

 SCED 5120 Teaching English (3)

 SCED 5122 Teaching History (3)

 SCED 5124 Teaching Economics (3)

 SCED 5125 Teaching Biology (3)

 SCED 5130 Teaching Chemistry (3)

 SCED 5134 Teaching Mathematics (3)

 SCED 5205 Teaching Business (3)

-22
+TOTAL CREDITS IN DEGREE: 33.5